-Radiohead are confirmed to headline on Friday night, and Foo Fighters on Saturday night, Ed Sheeran on Sunday night, and Kris Kristofferson is confirmed to play the Pyramid stage on the Friday.
-No other acts are confirmed yet.
+Radiohead are confirmed to headline on Friday night, and Foo Fighters on Saturday night, Ed Sheeran on Sunday night, and many other acts now confirmed.

 Expect something like 2,000 performances at over 100 venues including music, cabaret, theatre, circus, a fantastic Kidz area, poetry, green crafts and information, site art, decor, and loads, loads more ... much more than just the music, so make sure you check it all out!

 Tickets have sold out.
 The ticket sales took place over two separate days, and could only be booked by those who are registered, as part of the Festival's system to beat ticket touting.
 Those wanting to travel to the Festival by coach got the first opportunity to book tickets.

 Returned tickets will be put forward to re-sales, which are likely to be in April or May 2017.
 Refunds on tickets (minus £20 admin fee) will be available up until midnight on Friday 5th May 2017.

 All registered festival-goers who wanted to buy tickets, priced at £238 + £5 booking fee per ticket, were able reserve them using the deposit scheme from 9am on Sunday 9th October 2016.

 Festival goers were able to book a ticket by paying a deposit, with the balance payable (£188 + £5 booking fee) in the first week of April 2017 (from 09:00 Saturday 1st April – 23:59 Friday 7th April).
 Please note that there is no option to pay your ticket balance prior to the date.